jmurga/Analytical.jl/docs/src/data.md

 ```

 ## Processing muti-FASTA files
 We included some tools to process multi-FASTA files into unfolded SFS and divergence.
-The function [`Analytical.uSfsFromFasta`](@ref) need three files: a reference file to degenerate the sequence, a multi-FASTA file to process the polymorphism and a outgroup sequence to process the divergence.
-Consider to download DGN data from [John Pool lab](https://www.johnpool.net/) or [PopFly](https://popfly.uab.cat) to obtain this files.
+The function [`Analytical.uSfsFromFasta`](@ref) needs three files: a reference file to degenerate the sequence and a multi-FASTA file to process the polymorphism, and an outgroup sequence to process the divergence.
+Consider downloading DGN data from [John Pool lab](https://www.johnpool.net/) or [PopFly](https://popfly.uab.cat) to obtain these files.

 ```julia
 <!-- sfs, div = Analytical.uSfsFromFasta(